phoebeabramowitz/154project2/README.md

 # 3. Modeling
 Use a cross validation function to decide which data split to use for every model.
+Then, run the classifiers on all test data and note the accuracy using a loss function, Compare ROC curves and select hyper-parameters.
+Here, we use manually written column names, which would need to be modifed for data with different features or names.

 # 4. Diagnostics
+ Perform PCA on transformed data, then add the first PC to the data as a column for both splits of data.
+Compare models across k-values and with different features.
+Plot the accuracy and consider trade-off in errors with an ROC curve for the updated data.
+Create a data frame of the test data with a column for the errors our model gives, and examine the frequency and location of these errors using plots.
+Filter for just the miss-classified values and compare the distributions of features in that erroneous subset with the general distribution in the test set.
+Perform Boosting and examine accuracy.